redballoonsecurity/ofrak/docs/user-guide/key-concepts/gui/settings.md

 Once a user is happy with their settings, they must save them before closing the settings pane.
 Saved settings can be exported, which will download a `.json` file to the user's computer.
-That file can be shared with other OFRAK users.
+That file can be shared with other OFRAK users and imported via the GUI.
 If you find a theme you really like, feel free to share it!